emwap/stream-paper/paper.md

 The above definition enables the use of mutation which allows for more efficient implementations of filters.
 However, recursive definitions are problematic in the context of code generating EDSLs.
-The monadic formulation of streams we have presented has the advantage of being usable even in an EDSL context.
+Our monadic representation of streams has the advantage of being usable even in an EDSL context.

 \paragraph{\bf Coiterative streams}